We have told you how to choose paints for your home exteriors. Now, it’s time to think about the tone you want to set for the interiors.

-If you’re someone with a calm and composed nature and like to live in a sober environment, then blues and and all things neutral should be on your mind.
-The bedroom or the bathroom are the perfect rooms to display this mood of yours.
-Use a slightly darker shade of blue as the primary colour and lighter shades and secondary colours.
+If you’re someone with a calm and composed nature and like to live in a sober environment, then blues and all things neutral should be on your mind.
+The bedroom or the bathroom is the perfect room to display this mood of yours.
+Use a slightly darker shade of blue as the primary wall colour and lighter shades and secondary colours.

 Colour palette: White, beige, cream, blue